mzalaya/mzalaya/README.md

 - 👋 Hi, I’m Mokhar Z. Alaya
-- 👀 I’m interested in AI/ML/DL and Stats
+- 👀 I’m interested in AI/ML/DL and Math Stats
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...

 <!---